-You can use /usr/openv/netbackup/bin/tar or GNU tar to read the backups on Solaris platforms.
+You can use /usr/openv/netbackup/bin/nbtar to read the backups on Solaris platforms.

-■ Steps 1 and 6 from the file restoration procedure with a non-NetBackup tar are optional in a standalone environment.
+Steps 1 and 6 from the file restoration procedure with non-NetBackup utilities are optional in a standalone environment.
 If step 1 is skipped, DOWN the drive and then substitute the /dev path of the drive in place of /tmp/tape in the other steps.
 Remember to UP the drive when you are done.

-See "To restore files with a non-NetBackup tar" on page 120.
+See "To restore files with a non-NetBackup utility" on page 139.